Project Reform is comprised of a compelling lead-in events and discussion series.

-The Tax Summit: Project Reform brings together voices from across the profession; from academics to sole traders, lawyers and corporates.
-From the ground up with the intent to unite our profession as one powerful voice.
+The Tax Summit: Project Reform brings together voices from across the profession; from academics to sole traders, accountants, lawyers and corporates.
+From the ground up we are working with the intent to unite our profession as one powerful voice.

 The Pillars of Reform

-As we navigate the associated issues and options for reform we will organise our case for change into four main pillars.
+As we navigate the associated issues and options for reform we will organise our case for change under four main pillars.

 This approach ensures all those involved remain firmly focused on holistic and genuine reform to achieve fundamental and